Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 2. Subset to the samples to a smaller subset of interest
 3. Download fastq files for the samples of interest from the sra
 4. Run mashtree to construct a phylogeny based on kmer distances among the sequenced genomes
+5. Perform assemblies on our downloaded genomes
-5. Run ARIBA to determine the antibiotic resistance gene content of each genome
+6. Run AMRFinderPlus to determine the antibiotic resistance gene content of each genome
-6. Visualize the mashtree phylogeny and meta-data using iTOL
+7. Visualize the mashtree phylogeny and meta-data using iTOL

 To start, let's get the sample IDs associated with the Bioproject.
 It is common for the set of genomes associated with a study or manuscript to all fall under a single bioproject, and that is the case here ([PRJEB2111](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB2111)).